-- Iwi corporations often look to maximise returns from settlement assets through joint venture arrangements with overseas investors. - Māori have a relationship of kaitiakitanga (stewardship) with land, water and other phenomena which should be considered when doing business in Aotearoa.
+- lwi corporations often look to maximise returns from settlement assets through joint venture arrangements with overseas investors. - Māori have a relationship of kaitiakitanga (stewardship) with land, water and other phenomena which should be considered when doing business in Aotearoa. - Many pieces of legislation include a statutory requirement to consult Māori on the basis of Te Tiriti, including the Local Government Act 2002 and the Resource Management Act 1991.